POP Nomination Process

 PEAR Awards are supported by the Center for Professionalism, led by Dr. Ellen Friedman, professor of otolaryngology.

 The Ben and Margaret Love Foundation Bobby Alford Award for Academic Clinical Professionalism recognizes a physician at the College for professionalism and humanism, and the recipient's ability to model these qualities in the practice of medicine.
-The award requires evidence of professional behavior and humanism at the local level.
-Strength of the candidate's accomplishments also may be demonstrated through contributions in any of the following areas:
+The award requires evidence of professional behavior and humanism within Baylor College of Medicine.
+Strength of the candidate’s accomplishments should be demonstrated through:

-- Providing patient care regionally, nationally, internationally that inspires learners and others to perform above and beyond the call of duty
+- Providing patient care that inspires learners and others to perform above and beyond the call of duty

 - Creating opportunities or organizations that provide service to vulnerable or special needs populations